anhem/test-populator/README.md

 * `blacklistedMethods` / `blacklistedFields`: A list of method or field names to skip during population.
 Useful for avoiding code coverage instrumentation fields like `$jacocoInit`.
+* `lineBreakCount`: Sets the threshold for formatting generated Java code across multiple lines.
+When the number of fields or arguments exceeds this value, the generated code will be formatted with line breaks for readability.
+Default is `3`.
+Configure via `.lineBreakCount(...)`.
 * `objectFactoryEnabled`: If `true`, generates Java source code for the populated object in the `target/generated-test-sources/test-populator/` directory (automatically adjusted to `build/` for Gradle).
   Configure via `.objectFactory(true).path("custom/path")`.